columnflow.inference

 Returns a single process whose name matches process, and optionally, whose category's name matches category.

-Returns True if a process whose name matches process, and optionally whose category's name matches category, is existing, and False otherwise.
+Returns True if a process whose name matches process, and optionally whose category's name matches category, exists, and False otherwise.

 Adds a new process to all categories whose names match category, with all args and kwargs used to create the structured process dictionary via process_spec().

-Removes one or more processes whose names match process, and optionally whose category's name match category.
+Removes one or more processes whose names match process, and optionally whose category's name matches category.

 get_parameters([parameter, process, ...])

-Returns a dictionary of parameter whose names match parameter, mapped twice to the name of the category and the name of the process they belong to.
+Returns a dictionary of parameters whose names match parameter, mapped twice to the name of the category and the name of the process they belong to.

 get_parameter(parameter[, process, ...])